Workflow Components

 Outputs

-Outputs allow you to pass data between tasks and flows.
+Outputs let you pass data between tasks and flows.

 Triggers